gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: PRIOR_3RD_PARAMETER

-       A third parameter of the prior used for generalized beta distribution, generalized gamma, generalized Weibull and for the uniform distribution.
-Default: ``0``.
+       A third parameter of the prior used for generalized beta distribution, generalized gamma, generalized Weibull, the truncated normal, and for the uniform distribution.
+Default: ``-Inf`` for normal distribution, ``0`` otherwise.

     .. option:: PRIOR_4TH_PARAMETER

-        A fourth parameter of the prior used for generalized beta distribution and for the uniform distribution.
-Default: ``1``.
+        A fourth parameter of the prior used for generalized beta distribution, the truncated normal, and for the uniform distribution.
+        Default: ``Inf`` for normal distribution, ``1`` otherwise.

     .. option:: SCALE_PARAMETER